Israel's LGBTQ community fights back amid ultra-Orthodox muscle-flexing

 Israel is undeniably ahead of other countries in the region and the world when it comes to LGBTQ rights and inclusion.

 Same-sex cohabitation is legally recognized and couples are allowed to adopt.
-Every year, hundreds of thousands flock to celebrate Gay Pride in Tel Aviv, a world mecca of LGBTQ culture.
+Every year, hundreds of thousands flock to celebrate gay pride in Tel Aviv, which has become a world mecca of LGBTQ culture.

 And despite his apparent U-turn, Netanyahu soon boasted that Israel’s LGBTQ community is a prime example of the country’s unique tolerance.